Hims is stable and multi-condition. Lemonaid recently changed hands entirely.

 ✗ Limitations

-Lemonaid Health was founded with a clinically thoughtful approach to telehealth — physician-led consultations, straightforward pricing, and a primary-care model that treated patients as adults rather than as consumer conversion opportunities.
+Lemonaid Health was founded with a clinically thoughtful approach to telehealth — physician-led consultations, straightforward pricing, and a primary-care model.
 This clinical orientation earned Lemonaid strong reviews among patients who wanted substantive medical interaction rather than a streamlined product purchase.

 ✓ Strengths